groovycode-xyz/taschengeld/PROJECT_STATUS.md

 - Implement remaining features (User Management, Parent/Child Mode Toggle, etc.)
 - Set up continuous integration and deployment pipeline
 - Plan for database integration and migration from mock data

+## Recent Updates
+- Implemented icon selector for tasks using predefined SVG icons
+- Set up Jest and React Testing Library for unit testing
+- Implemented initial unit tests for TaskManagement component

+## Upcoming Tasks
+- [ ] Expand the icon set for tasks
+- [ ] Increase test coverage for TaskManagement component
+- [ ] Implement tests for modal components

+## Notes for Future Development
+- To add more task icons:
+  1. Download SVG icons from sources like Heroicons, Feather Icons, or Lucide
+  2. Add new SVG files to the `/public/icons/` directory
+  3. Update the `icons` array in `components/icon-selector.tsx`
+- Consider implementing a more dynamic icon loading system for easier management of a large icon set
+- As test coverage expands, consider setting up a code coverage tool to track testing progress